Future water

 The impact of urban stormwater and drainage systems on our waterways is also acknowledged and needs solutions that are affordable, restore the health of waterways, and protect our communities from flooding and increasing storm intensity such as Cyclone Gabrielle.

-While local authorities are now considering the options for their communities, Future Proof continues to plan for the long-term future of water in the sub-region to ensure it is capable of meeting planned growth demands.
+While local authorities have now confirmed how water will be managed for their communities, Future Proof is working collaboratively with the two Water Council Controlled Organisations to plan for the long-term future of water in the sub-region to ensure it is capable of meeting planned growth demands.

 As well as identifying future infrastructure needs, Future Proof is also working in partnership with iwi and hapu to ensure tangata whenua values, aspirations and interests are identified and reflected and to ensure protection and enhancement of our natural environment.